tomita-ychr/simple-selenium-checker/README.md

 ### execif

 The scenario can be nested.
 If you use the execif directive, you skip the after that.
-Every key of assertions is available for each directive of execif.
+Every key of assertions is available for each function of execif.
 Also, the key `bool` is available. this is useful in placeholder described below.

 ```js
 const scenario = [